deablosf/wold_generator/README.md

 With this script youcan generate worlds and the beings that inhabit them.
 DevX wrote out the generater to run off dice rolls; so I'm just cleaning it up and digitizing the process.

+ Demo seems to worknow to clean up code.